a-moreira/chaintrak/README.md

-## cloudrave 😎
+## chaintrak

-events from the [CloudWalk Mainnet](https://explorer.mainnet.cloudwalk.io/) and our smart contracts are mapped into one-shot samples to create generative dance music
+events from the [CloudWalk Mainnet](https://explorer.mainnet.cloudwalk.io/) are mapped into short musical samples

-on-chain party offered by CloudWalk Networks 🔥
+just pick a vibe:

+> jazz 🎷

+> ambient 😶‍🌫️